gcpjedi/google-k8s-workshop-v2/modules/05-deployments-and-health-checks.md

 1. Scale the number of backend instances to 1.

-    > Note: You can either modify `manifests/backend.yaml` file and apply changes or use `kubectl scale` command
+    > Note: You can either modify `manifests/backend.yaml` file and apply changes or use `kubectl scale` command.

-1. Apply autoscaling to the backend deployment.
+1. Apply autoscaling to the backend Deployment.

     ```shell
     kubectl autoscale deployment backend --cpu-percent=50 --min=1 --max=3